open-telemetry/oteps/text/0059-otlp-trace-data-format.md

   // the same `trace_id`.
 The ID is a 16-byte array.
 An ID with all zeroes
   // is considered invalid.
   //
   // This field is semantically required.
-If empty or invalid trace_id was received:
+If empty or invalid trace_id is received:
   // - The receiver MAY reject the invalid data and respond with the appropriate error
   //   code to the sender.
   // - The receiver MAY accept the invalid data and attempt to correct it.